 Letter: Sr. Aline Needham to Joseph Cahalan MD, September 17th 1978: An Account of Needham Family History

 Sr. Aline Needham, a member of the Dominican Sisters of Grand Rapids, MI, was a cousin of two different branches of Cahalans, having descended from Patrick and Bridget Cahalan Needham, the daughter of James and Mary Mulfahey Cahalan, immigrants.
-Her account precedes her own birth by two generations, providing the second link to the Cahalans, through an aunt, Mary, who married a John Cahalan (possibly James' brother, though Sr. Aline does not know this, and it is likely that she would have, had it been true, though she provides for the possibility) in Hubbardstown, MI.
+Her account precedes her own birth by two generations, providing the second link to the Cahalans, through an aunt, Mary, who married a John Cahalan (possibly James' brother, though Sr. Aline does not know this (and it is likely that she would have, had it been true, though she provides for the possibility) in Hubbardstown, MI.
 It seems that she was approached by my grandfather, Joseph Cahalan MD, to write out her line of descent, and that the request was made at the funeral observances of a mutual cousin, Fred Schroeder, in 1978.
-This letter and its included account is the result of that request.
+This letter and its included information is the result of that request.

 This account is important since is the definitive information we have about the Needham branch of the family, and also since the link between the Cahalans and the Needhams suffered a break after Patrick Needham abandoned his family.
 His wife Bridget subsequently led a life marked by tragedy and travel, and died, as best we can tell, in California, after losing most of her children as adults.
 Her story is told here in the Narratives and Biographies section of this site.